 The empire of Qin did not last long.
 A well-known Chinese classical essay examining the fault of Qin attributes its downfall to its authoritarian rule and failure to treat the people with kindness.
 After the death of the First Emperor, the Second and Third Emperor was unable to rule.
 There came two powerful leaders of the states of Chu and Han.
 Their contention for the throne was so well remembered in China that the two sides of a Chinese chessboard are named after them.
 Chu started out as the much stronger of the two but finally lost to Han, which became the Han Dynasty (206 BC–220 AD).

-Technological advances also marked this period.
-One of the great Chinese inventions, paper, was dated from Han times.
+One of the great Chinese inventions, paper, was dated from Han Dynasty.
 It is fair enough to state that contemporary empires of the Han Dynasty and the Roman Empire were the two superpowers of the known world.
 Several Roman embassies to China are recounted in Chinese history, starting with a Hou Hanshu (History of the Later Han) account of a Roman convoy set out by emperor Antoninus Pius that reached the Chinese capital Luoyang in 166 and was greeted by Emperor Huan.

 List of Han Dynasty Emperors

 Liu Bang, the Emperor Gaozu (206-195 BC)

 Liu Ao, the Emperor Cheng (32-7 BC)

 Liu Xin , the Emperor Ai (6-1 BC)

 Liu Kan, the Emperor Ping (1 BC-5 AD)